csiro-data-school/agile-review-activity/2-planning.md

 - Work out a prioritisation order for the tasks
   - taking into account a limited time to address any of them

+### Discussion

+- What makes a 'good' task?
+- Would you change the way you describe a task if you were working alone or with a team?
+- What considerations are involved when you prioritise the work?

 [<< Back](1-task-identification.md)  |  [Next >>](3-work-sprint.md)